Konstantinas Olšauskas: Prison sentence, release, and murder

 Kaunas district court found Olšauskas guilty and sentenced him to eight years imprisonment, but due to his service to the Lithuanian state the sentence was reduced to six years.
 He was also ordered to pay a monthly sum of 300 litas for the support of Ustijanauskienė's son Antanas (born 1915) until his majority.
 The Lithuanian Tribunal upheld the sentence in spring 1930 only reducing the monthly support payments to 200 litas.
 The trial and imprisonment of Olšauskas, who continued to be priest, violated the Concordat of 1927 that specified that active members of the clergy were to be imprisoned separately and tried by an ecclesiastical court or defrocked.
 Church officials refused to defrock Olšauskas or take his case to Church Tribunal.
 It was a political and legal deadlock.
 However, the church also did not take a more active role in defending Olšauskas perhaps because it was involved in a financial dispute with him.
 In early 1929, Olšauskas as a procurator withdrew his own funds from the capitula which the church contended was illegal.
 The case was resolved in Olšauskas' favor only with the intervention of the Holy See.

 Olšauskas, after resigning as prelate, received a presidential pardon and was released from prison on 16 February 1931.
 He departed to Rome to defend his name and undergo a treatment, but had to return to Lithuania due to financial difficulties (all his property was frozen by the state).
-In February 1932, his house in burned down in a suspected arson.
+In February 1932, his house in Laukžemė burned down in a suspected arson.
 Every Sunday, he would travel to Palanga to attend mass.
 On 18 June 1933, on his way home, he was shot dead near Būtingė.
 It was a single shot straight to the heart from a previously prepared hideout.
 Juozas Žilius, starosta of Laukžemė, confessed to the murder but never adequately explained his motives.
 There were speculations that the men fought over property rights. Žilius reportedly said that the society was better off without people like Olšauskas who was a bad and vengeful person.

 A different version of the murder was developed after the trial.
 In 1930, Stepas Vilkickas was sentenced to death for espionage against Lithuania.
 While in prison, he reportedly wrote memoirs where he described that Ustijanauskienė was murdered by a Polish agent.
 She could have spied on her daughter and son-in-law who were close friends with Joachim Klein, German attaché in Lithuania, but became too talkative.
 Proponents of this version also tie in Olšauskas's murder – he kept investigating to clear his name and had come too close to the truth.